What Happens to a Joint Account When One of the Owners Dies?

 An estate tax is a percentage payable on the value of the decedent's overall estate, normally payable by the estate.
 An inheritance tax is levied only against a specific gift or bequest, and it's payable by the person who receives the asset, not the estate.

 The good news is that there is no inheritance tax at the federal level so this doesn't have to be a concern.
-And only six states impose an inheritance tax as of 2017.
+And only a few states impose an inheritance tax.
 The laws of the state where the account owner died would dictate whether you would be required to pay an inheritance tax on the account.
 The tax rate typically depends on how closely you were related to the decedent.
 Spouses typically inherit tax-free.
 Immediate kin pay a reduced percentage, so you would owe less if the account's co-owner was your parent.

 Unrelated beneficiaries pay the highest rates.